 Once the main water supply is off, shut down your water heater as well.
 If water is no longer flowing through the system, a water heater that continues running can overheat, build pressure, or in a worst-case scenario, rupture.
 For gas water heaters, switch the thermostat to the pilot setting.
 For electric models, flip the breaker for the unit in your electrical panel.

 This step is often skipped in a panic, but it is a simple precaution that protects an appliance that can cost anywhere from $500 to well over $1,500 to replace.
-If your water heater shows signs of damage or you suspect the emergency originated there, keep the unit off and let your plumber inspect it before restarting.
+If your water heater shows signs of damage or you suspect the emergency originated there, keep the unit off and let your emergency plumber inspect it before restarting.

 Step 4: Turn Off the Electricity If Needed